Skymeow/SwiftGoodPatterns/swift-interview-question.md

 ### Swift Copy on write \( how swift prioritize value type permamamce\)

-two value just sharing the same instance until one of them changes
+two value just sharing the same instance until one of them changes, value will be copied only upon mutation

 ```
 var array1 = [1, 2, 3, 4]

 address(of: array1)     // 0x60000006e420

 var array2 = array1

 address(of: array2)     // 0x60000006e420

 array1.append(2)

 address(of: array1)     // 0x6080000a88a0
 address(of: array2)     // 0x60000006e420
 ```